solo-io/workshops/smh/README.md

 ![Bookinfo working](images/bookinfo-working.png)

+If you refresh the web page several times, you should see only the versions `v1` (no stars) and `v2` (black stars), which means that all the requests are still handled by the first cluster.

 ## Lab 7 : Multi-cluster Traffic

 On the first cluster, the `v3` version of the `reviews` micro service doesn't exist, so we're going to redirect some of the traffic to the second cluster to make it available.